 Material culture is a catalyst for interaction and communication among human beings.
-Fashion is at its root a universal language - a basic utilitarian need as well as a vehicle for social and cultural expression.
-Body adornment, though primarily a form of visual communication, is an art form that we engage with at a high level of intimacy - physically, emotionally, and psychologically.
+Body Adornment is at its root a universal language - a basic utilitarian need as well as a vehicle for social and cultural expression.
+Though primarily a form of visual communication, it is an art form that we engage with at a high level of intimacy - physically, emotionally, and psychologically… and primarily subconsciously.
 Though it is a language spoken many different ways and for many different purposes, it is understood through symbols and tactility, binding us together while simultaneously setting us apart.
 I strive to make work that connects us both literally and metaphorically, teaching us that familiarity and normativity is subjective.
 My work seeks to expand this subjectivity in my audience through examining objecthood as it pertains to aesthetics versus function.